ElpadoCan/SpotMAX/spotmax/docs/source/misc/install.rst

     the current folder in the terminal.
 This must be the ``spotMAX`` folder that you cloned before.

+10. **Install the GUI libraries**:

+    If you plan to use the spotMAX GUI and you never used Cell-ACDC before, run the command ``acdc``.
+Remember to **always activate** the ``acdc`` environment with the command ``conda activate acdc`` every time you open a new terminal before starting Cell-ACDC.

+    The first time you run Cell-ACDC you will be guided through the automatic installation of the GUI libraries.
+Simply answer ``y`` in the terminal when asked.

+    At the end you might have to re-start Cell-ACDC.

 Updating spotMAX installed from source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~